 - Technical vocabulary

-Overall, they make sure that their document is following the exact format and guidelines of the specific technical content at hand.
+Overall, they ensure that their document follows the exact format and guidelines of the specific technical content at hand.

-It is important to remember that technical writers not only communicate technical information in a written format, but they are also expected to visually represent the data in the form of graphs, infographics, videos, etc, in order to make the content more appealing and easily digestible for the user.
+It is important to remember that technical writers communicate technical information in a written format and visually in graphs, infographics, and videos.
+Writers make the content more appealing and easily digestible for the user.

 Considering that, some of the in-demand design skills a technical writer needs include:

-- Information Design – the ability to visually and verbally represent information (including facts, graphs, statistics, tables, and figures) in the most accessible way, which is commonly understood by the specific audience.
+- Information Design—The ability to visually and verbally represent information (including facts, graphs, statistics, tables, and figures) in the most accessible way, understood by the specific audience.

-- Typography – the ability to arrange and present written word in the most appropriate and legible manner depending upon the type of technical document.
+- Typography—The ability to arrange and present written word most appropriately and legibly depending upon the type of technical document.

-All of the above skills necessitate the knowledge of widely used design software, such as Adobe Photoshop and Adobe Illustrator.
+The above skills need the knowledge of widely used design software, such as Adobe Photoshop and Adobe Illustrator.

-Even though technical writing jobs are assumed to be desk jobs, most technical writers are required to work with employees from all departments, and diverse target audiences.
+Even though technical writing jobs are assumed to be desk jobs, most technical writers must work with employees from all departments and diverse target audiences.

 When it comes to teamwork, a technical writer should have the following skillset:

-- Team Building Skills – technical writers are active listeners, observant and they make sure every voice of authority is heard and every feedback is incorporated in their consultation and process.
+- Team Building Skills—Technical writers are active listeners, observant, and they make sure every voice of authority shows with feedback incorporated in their consultation and process.

-- Conflict Resolution Skills – when it gets hard to understand product language, team members, and target audiences, and they fall into disagreements, they’re quick at resolving them by finding different ways to communicate anything that was misunderstood.
+- Conflict Resolution Skills—When it gets hard to understand product language, team members, and target audiences, and they fall into disagreements, they're quick at resolving them by finding different ways to communicate anything that the audience misunderstood.

-- Decision Making Skills – they are good at trusting their instincts and competence, making calculated but firm decisions when it comes to finding solutions for end-users.
+- Decision-Making Skills—They are good at trusting their instincts and competence, making calculated but firm decisions when finding solutions for end-users.

-- Planning and Organizational Skills – they know how to plan, structure and manage different technical documentation projects, and make sure to deliver them timely.
+- Planning and Organizational Skills—They know how to plan, structure, and manage different technical documentation projects and deliver them timely.

-- The Art of Persuasion – to find a common ground with developers and subject matter experts, and for their say to be valued, it is important to have influence.
+- The Art of Persuasion—To find common ground with developers and subject matter experts, and for their say to be valued, it is essential to have influence.

-Apart from the above, individuals must possess tolerance, empathy, and perseverance in order to smoothly navigate through the technical writer job function and successfully apply their skillset.
+Apart from the above, individuals must possess tolerance, empathy, and perseverance to navigate through the technical writer job function smoothly and successfully apply their skillset.

 Now that we've listed the essentials technical writing skills, the question arises, how to hone them?